Arizona Law for Court Ordered Drug Rehab and Mental Health Assessment & Treatment

 Arizona State Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis.
-Title 36 is an example of an order to initiate an involuntary mental health assessment in the State of Arizona.
+Title 36 is an order to initiate an involuntary mental health assessment in the State of Arizona.

 Title 36 Diversions for the State of Arizona Mental Health Civil Commitment